 On each successive journey to the inner solar system, astronomers on Earth turned their telescopes skyward to watch Halley's approach.

-The comet's pass in 1910 was particularly spectacular, as the comet flew by about 13.9 million miles (22.4 million kilometers) from Earth, which is about 1/15 the distance between Earth and the Sun.
-On that occasion, Halley's was captured on camera for the first time.
+The comet's pass in 1910 was particularly spectacular, as the comet flew by about 13.9 million miles (22.4 million kilometers) from Earth, which is about one-fifteenth the distance between Earth and the sun.
+On that occasion, Halley's Comet was captured on camera for the first time.

 According to biographer Albert Bigelow Paine, the writer Mark Twain said in 1909, "I came in with Halley's Comet in 1835.
 It is coming again next year, and I expect to go out with it."
 Twain died on April 21, 1910, one day after perihelion, when the comet emerged from the far side of the sun.